Location: Atapuerca (Burgos, Spain)

 Director: E. Carbonell and J.M.
 Bermúdez and J.L.
 Arsuaga

-The excavations and subsequent analysis of several sites, both caves and open air sites, have found evidence of occupations by hominins in different periods, from 1.3 million BP to less than 3,000 years ago.
-Excavations at Sierra de Atapuerca have focused on four different sectors: Trinchera del Ferrocarril and surroundings, Cueva Mayor, Cueva del Mirador, La Paredeja and the open air karst zone.
+The excavations and subsequent analysis of several sites, both caves and open-air sites, have found evidence of occupations by hominins in different periods, from 1.3 million BP to less than 3,000 years ago.
+Excavations at Sierra de Atapuerca have focused on four different sectors: Trinchera del Ferrocarril and its surroundings, Cueva Mayor, Cueva del Mirador, La Paredeja and the open-air karst zone.

 TRINCHERA DEL FERROCARRIL

 As its name suggests, Trinchera del Ferrocarril (Railway Trench) is an artificial trench dug during the construction of a mine railway in the early 20th century.
 In plan, the trench is a 500-metre-long arc running N-S through the southern part of the Sierra.

 Entrance to Trinchera del Ferrocarril (Photo: J. Mestre)

 The Sima del Elefante (TE) site is the southernmost cave in Trinchera del Ferrocarril.
 The first archaeo-palaeontological work done here was in 1986, consisting of a test-pit to determine the characteristics of the infill, its archaeological potential and a rough chronology of the sedimentary deposits.
 Systematic excavation of the site began in 1996 and has continued uninterruptedly to the present day across a 32 m2 excavation area.